hapax/hapax.github.io/assets/visual-qft.md

 As a special case, a quantum computer made from $n qubits, with $d_i = 2$, has a Hilbert space of dimension $2^n$.

-It behoves us to consider what happens to the QFT in this case.
+Something interesting happens when the Hilbert space factorizes like this.

 <!-- ##### 3.2.
 Algorithms<a id="sec-3-3" name="sec-3-3"></a> -->